 It’s winter.
 It’s cold.
 And we’re thrilled.
 Why?
-Because winter is the only time you can skate, or ski, or fly down a hill on a sled.
+Because winter is the time for winter sports.
+You can skate, or ski, fly down a hill on a sled.
 Feel the crunch of snow underfoot.
 Really appreciate a cup of hot chocolate upon returning home.

 Winter has a singular beauty that is easy to miss with a scarf wrapped around your face.
 Look up, we say, and drink in the clear blue sky or the flurries swirling around you.
 While it seems to last forever, winter is with us only a scant few months.
 View winter as a fresh air treasure that will soon give way to hot, humid summer days.